Approximately Counting Embeddings into Random Graphs: Introduction

 In this work, we consider the related fundamental problem of counting the number of copies of a template graph in another graph.
 By a {\em copy} of $H$ in $G$ we mean any, not necessarily induced subgraph of $G$, isomorphic to $H$.
 In general the problem is \#P-complete (introduced by Valiant \cite{val}).
 The class \#P is defined as $\{f: \exists \mbox{ a non-deterministic polynomial time Turing machine}$ $M$ such that on input $x$, the computation tree of $M$ has exactly $f(x)$ $\mbox{accepting leaves}\}$.
 Problems co\-mplete for this class are presumably very difficult, especially since Toda's result \cite{toda} implies that a call to a \#P-oracle suffices to solve any problem in the polynomial hierarchy in polynomial time.

 Fixed-parameter tractability of this counting problem has been well-studied with negative results for exact counting \cite{grohe} and positive results for some special cases of approximate counting \cite{arvind}.
 In this paper, we are interested in the more general problem of counting copies of large subgraphs.
 Exact counting is possible for very few classes of non-trivial large subgraphs.
-Two key examples are spanning trees in a graph, and perfect matchings in a planar graph \cite{kat}.
+A key example is perfect matchings in a planar graph~\cite{kat}.
+A slightly different problem that is also solvable in polynomial time is counting the number of spanning trees in a graph.
 A few more problems such as counting perfect matchings in a bipartite graph (a.k.a.\ $(0$-$1)$ permanent) \cite{jsv}, counting all matchings in a graph \cite{ising}, counting labeled subgraphs of a given degree sequence in a bipartite graph \cite{ivana}, counting combinatorial quantities encoded by the Tutte polynomial in a dense graph \cite{noga1}, and counting Hamilton cycles in dense graphs \cite{fd}, can be done approximately.
 But problems like counting perfect matchings in general graphs are still open.

 Since most of the other interesting counting problems are hopelessly hard to solve (in many cases even approximately) \cite{jer}, we investigate whether there exists a {\em fully polynomial randomized approximation scheme} (henceforth, abbreviated as fpras) that works well for {\em almost all graphs}.
 The statement can be made precise as: Let $G_n$ be a graph chosen uniformly at random from the set of all $n$-vertex graphs.
 We say that a predicate $\mathcal{P}$ holds for almost all graphs if $\Pr[\mathcal{P}(G_n)=true] \rbec 1$ as $n \rbec \infty$ (probability over the choice of a random graph).
 By fpras we mean a randomized algorithm that produces a result that is correct to within a relative error of $1\pm \epsilon$ with high probability (i.e., probability tending to 1).
 The algorithm must run in time $\mbox{poly}(n,\epsilon^{-1})$, where $n$ is the input size.
 We call a problem {\em almost always efficiently approximable} if there is a randomized polynomial time algorithm producing a result within a relative error of $1\pm \epsilon$ with high probability for almost all instances.